vyos/vyos-documentation/docs/configuration/vrf/index.rst

    the round-trip time of these packets is used in calculating the minimum/ average/maximum round-trip time numbers.

-   Ping command can be interrupted at any given time using `<Ctrl>+c`- A brief statistic is shown afterwards.
+   .. note:: Ping command can be interrupted at any given time using ``<Ctrl>+c``.
+     A brief statistic is shown afterwards.

    .. code-block:: none